 Liquidation involves the application of similar principles to bankruptcy.
 The process can be initiated by various parties, including the shareholders of the company and a court on the application of a creditor (a creditor may also seek court orders to appoint a receiver where a power is otherwise unavailable under a security document).
-Once appointed, a liquidator has custody and control of the company's assets in order to realise the assets for the benefit of unsecured creditors.
+Once appointed, a liquidator has custody and control of the company's assets in order to realise the assets for the benefit of unsecured creditors, and to distribute any remaining surplus to the company's shareholders.
 Secured creditors retain rights in relation to the company's assets subject to the security.
 As with bankruptcy, the liquidator has the ability to investigate the affairs of the company and, where appropriate, to commence proceedings against directors for breach of their duties or to set aside insolvent transactions.
 Payments of distributions to creditors are made in accordance with pari passu principles, subject to the priority payment of certain prescribed classes of creditors (secured, preferential and, lastly, unsecured).